 Video is Too Expensive

 Video is a very powerful tool on social media, but many businesses are wary and even afraid of it.
 However, you don’t need to produce high-concept video content every day.
-Video can be simple, such as a short iPhone clip of your product being used, or service being performed.
+Video can be simple, such as a short iPhone clip of your product being used, or a service being performed.
 The important thing here is to get creative with the resources you have and to find a way to display them through your existing social media channels.

 Images Are Too Difficult to Manage